vitalets/global-cache/README.md

 ### Basic

-1. Enable global cache in the Playwright config:
+1. Enable the global cache in the Playwright config:

     ```ts
     // playwright.config.ts